3kh0/ext-remover/README.md

 3. Go to chrome://restart
 4. Everything should be unblocked

-  **Using this, may get your computer taken away, if your school finds out** **This was discoverered by zoroark**
+  **Using this, may get your computer taken away if your school finds out.**
+**This was discoverered by zoroark**
 Please use this only when you have permisson, I (3kh0) do not condone the use of this exploit for illegal purposes!
 </details>